OUR GOVERNANCE STRUCTURE

 Provides executive leadership to deliver the Group’s strategy and manages the operations of the Group on a day-to-day basis.

-Managment Committees
+Management Committees

 Divisional Boards

-They consider the operational matters and key risks of the division, monitor and control costs at a divisional level and ensures high levels of customer service and SHE performance.
+Each division is run by a divisional board comprising functional directors responsible for specific disciplines.
+They consider the operational matters and key risks of the division, monitor and control costs at a divisional level and ensure high levels of SHE performance and customer service.

-Safety, Health & Environment Committee
+Safety, Health and Environment (SHE) Committee

 The SHE Committee oversees the management of the Group’s SHE risks.
 It monitors performance against the Group’s SHE strategy and sets associated policies, procedures and initiatives.